Azure/iotedge/test/doc/one-time-setup.md

 ~~~

 ## Setup your cloud resources
-The end-to-end tests require a number of azure cloud side resources i.e., IoTHub, Device Provisioning Service, and a Storage Container to be setup.
+The end-to-end tests require a number of azure cloud side resources i.e., IoT hub, Device Provisioning Service, and a Storage Container to be setup.
 This next section will walk you through how to setup the cloud resources.

 ##### Create a resource group
 If you don't already have a resource group, create one.